University of Ottawa: Student life

 The two main student unions on administrative and policy issues are the University of Ottawa Students' Union (UOSU) for all undergraduate students and the Graduate Students' Association (GSAÉD) for graduate students.
-Additionally, graduate (and undergraduate) students who are employed as research assistants, teaching assistants, markers, proctors, and lifeguards are members of CUPE2626, a local chapter of the Canadian Union of Public Employees.
+Additionally, graduate (and undergraduate) students who are employed as research assistants, teaching assistants, markers, proctors, residence life workers, and lifeguards are members of CUPE2626, a local chapter of the Canadian Union of Public Employees.
 The union and the university are bound by a collective agreement.

 Until December 2018, the Student Federation of the University of Ottawa acted as the undergraduate student union, until it lost its official status, after their agreement was terminated with the university.
 The university cited the SFUO's handling of allegations of financial mismanagement, fraud, and workplace misconduct as the reason.
 In 2019, students voted to choose a new undergraduate student association in a referendum.
 On February 11, 2019 the University of Ottawa announced the results of the student referendum.
 The University of Ottawa announced the University of Ottawa Students’ Union (UOSU) had been selected as the new student union to represent undergraduate students.
 The university will make its best efforts to have a new agreement in place by May 1, 2019.

 In addition, most faculties have student representative bodies.
 Resident students are represented by the Residents' Association of the University of Ottawa.
 More than 175 student organizations and clubs are officially accredited by the student union, covering interests such as academics, culture, religion, social issues and recreation.
 Many of them centre on the student activity centre.
 Two non-profit, independent student newspapers publish at the university.
 The Fulcrum publishes in English and is a member of the Canadian University Press, while La Rotonde publishes in French.
 Campus radio station CHUO-FM (89.1 FM), Canada's second-oldest, began broadcasting in 1984.
-The UOSU recognizes three fraternities; Sigma Chi, Sigma Alpha Mu and Omega Theta Alpha; and ten sororities, Delta Delta Delta, Alpha Phi, Nu Sigma Pi, Omega Phi Sigma, Sigma Beta Phi, Xi Delta Theta, Zeta Theta Xi, Theta Sigma Psi, Delta Phi Nu, and Kappa Beta Gamma.